 Turning into the fuselage, I realised the aisle didn’t go down the middle.
 There were two seats on one side, one seat on the other.
 There were thirty-three seats in total and about half of them were occupied.

 The trip proceeded as normal.
-We took off, with a little bit more shaking than a normal plane, but that I eased the anxiety with constant It’s a small plane, they shake more.
+We took off, with a little bit more shaking than a normal plane.
+I eased my anxiety with constant self talk of, It’s a small plane, they shake more.
 We took off into an Adelaidian sunset, and chased it across the sea until the blue faded to navy to black, and we could only see a gentle blush on the horizon – and then the night sky was over us (and under us too).

 The only light out of the window was the flashing from the plane, and the occasional bright star.
 Over water we travelled, so there was no ground based lights, until we got to Ceduna.
 I was disappointed that I was landing at night, so I couldn’t see the town from the air.